History of the String Quartet

 String quartet traditional form

 Evidently, as composers like Beethoven displayed, string quartet compositions can be incredibly dynamic and free-form.
-However, generally speaking, quartets were written in the classical era and beyond usually have four movements, with a scaled structure that is similar to that of a symphony:
+However, generally speaking, quartets written in the classical era and beyond usually have four movements, with a scaled structure that is similar to that of a symphony:

 - 1st movement: Sonata form, Allegro, in the tonic key;